n-ivkovic/tspreed/README.md

 The script must utilize at least one of the non-compliant functionalities listed below.
 The script will exit with an error if neither functionality is supported by the system.

-* `date(1)` supports the '%N' format.
+* The '%N' format in `date(1)`.
-* `sleep(1)` supports the use of floating point values for the time operand.
+* The use of floating point values for the time operand in `sleep(1)`.

 ### Terminal capabilities

 tspreed utilizes terminal capabilities via `tput(1)` that are supported by terminals/terminal emulators that support [ANSI X3.64](https://en.wikipedia.org/wiki/ANSI_escape_code) escape codes, which have been well-supported since the 1980s.
 The script will determine at runtime which capabilities the terminal supports and either exit with an error or adjust its behavior accordingly.

-The script utilizes the terminal capabilities `cnorm` and `civis` are not guaranteed to be supported by terminals/terminal emulators that support ANSI X3.64, however they are well-supported on modern terminals and are only utilized if the -h/hidecursor option is enabled.
+The script utilizes the terminal capabilities `cnorm` and `civis` if the -h/hidecursor option is enabled.
+These capabilities are not guaranteed to be supported by terminals/terminal emulators that support ANSI X3.64, however are well-supported on modern terminals.

 ## Todo